Accessibility

 - We are working with device makers like Bones, Humanware and Shinano Kenshi, Baum, Vinvision … and and promoting the adoption of EPUB 3 as a complement to the DAISY format in their devices.

-- We are working with multiple associations creating DAISY publications and promote the adoption of EPUB 3 in parallel.
+- We are working with multiple associations to create DAISY publications and promote the adoption of EPUB 3 in parallel.

 - We are working on a study on reading helpers for dyslexia at the European level.

-- We are also developing a new line of EPUB 3 reading software development kit and an end-user application on Windows, Mac and Linux, also with a great attention to accessibility.
+- We are also developing a new line of EPUB 3 reading software development kit and an end-user application on Windows, Mac, and Linux, also with great attention to accessibility.
 We call it the Readium Desktop project and the Thorium Reader application.

 EDRLab Documents